 1. Alerts of the hack from a browser

 If you or one of your visitors observes the following warning, your site has possibly been hacked.

 This warning shows that your web page has been utilized in phishing expeditions.
-A victim receives an email containing an URL which has a link to your site.
+A victim receives an email containing an URL that has a link to your site.
 A hacker uses your website to host malware which tricks the victim into making a move that the hacker wants you to when they visit your website.

 This warning indicates that your website is hosting malware.
-A hacker has already access to the site, installed the malware on it and is infecting machines belonging to the people who visit your site.
+A hacker has already access to the site, installed the malware on it, and is infecting machines belonging to the people who visit your site.

 2. Your host provider takes down your web page

 In this situation, you will have received reports from your visitors about your website being hacked.
 Their automated security software may have alerted them or from other exterior sources from their own company.
 In either situation, they usually immediately take your website offline.

 Some hosting firms have a policy that involves formatting immediately an infected server or hosting account.
 This is done to prevent the spreading of the infection to other clients even after the website has been taken down.
 This is an additional reason why it is essential to have backups or your site.
 Frequently your host sends you a notification email that your website has been taken offline.